k8o5/poop/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
-(Note: You'll need to create a LICENSE file in your repository with the MIT license text).

 ## 🙏 Acknowledgements